2022 Best Holiday Wine Pairing Guide

 - Pinot Noir: smooth, fruity, lower alcohol

 Which wines go best with non-traditional holiday menus?

-If you are dining on food with a variety of spices and heat such as cumin, jerk seasoning, hot peppers, Thai chilies, heavy herbs, or curry, you’ll want to find a perfect wine to soothe the palate without being cloying.
-Stick with wines that are crisp, light, and refreshing.
-Avoid those with especially bold, oaky notes or huge tannins to pair with spicy holiday dishes.
-Higher-acidity wines are ideal for toning down the palatal burning heat produced by eating spicy dishes.
-On the flip side, look to sweeter wines with fruit forward notes or a touch of residual sugar in them to create a harmonious balance between heat and spice.
+If you are dining on food with a variety of spices and heat such as cumin, jerk seasoning, hot chili peppers, Thai chilies, heavy herbs, or even Indian curry, you’ll want to find a perfect wine to soothe the palate without being cloying or sweet.
+Stick with wines that are crisp, have lighter bodies, and are refreshing.
+Avoid those wines with especially bold, oaky notes or young huge tannins to pair with your spicy holiday menus.

 - Riesling: acidic and crisp, fruity